broadinstitute/dagster-utils/README.md

 broad-dagster-utils = {path = "<relative path to your dagster_utils checkout>", develop = true}
 ```

+## Requirements

+Please **DO NOT** use requirements.txt to install dependencies. _These are generated automatically using **Github Actions**_ and used exclusively for security scanning.
+Instead, use [Poetry](https://python-poetry.org/).  `poetry install` Poetry will automatically install dependencies for you, and it will also generate a lock file that will ensure that all developers are using the same versions of dependencies.

 ## Versioning

 This library is versioned semantically.